kensho-technologies/graphql-compiler/README.rst

 Generating a :code:`SQAlchemySchemaInfo` object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since SQL is a relational database language, the compiler relies on additional metadata
-specified in a :code:`SQLAlchemySchemaInfo` object, (such as information about how to resolve
+The compiler relies on a :code:`SQLAlchemySchemaInfo` object, (such as information about how to
-vertex fields), to compile to SQL.
+resolve vertex fields), to compile to SQL.
 It can be generated through the
 :code:`get_sqlalchemy_schema_info_from_specified_metadata` function.
-However, gathering the necessary input to this function is a bit intricate and can be divided
-into 3 major steps:
+Gathering the necessary input to this function can be divided into 3 major steps:

 - Inferring the :code:`dialect`
 - Mapping SQLAlchemy :code:`Table` objects to GraphQL objects